seanstrom/Essays/importance-of-values.md

 We start by creating the function `formatPerson`, which takes in a `person` value and composes it with our functions.
 Finally we call `formatPerson` with the `person` value `jake`, which was defined in the first step.
 The results are that we've produced another `person` value, one with the name "Ind.
 Jake", and the age of `23`.
 And we did this easily by combining the functions `ageBy1` and `addTitleInd` inside of `formatPerson`.

-All together, the use of function composition has allowed us to chain together these transformations into our desired result.
+All together, function composition has allowed us to chain together these transformations into our desired result.
 Though there is still a potential flaw in our system's design.
 What would happen if some our functions were not able to return a value?